programacion-bucle-while

 Conditional jump generated by the WHILE

-When the condition is not met, the conditional jump moves the flow of execution out of the loop body continuing with the program flow.
+When the condition is not met, the conditional jump moves the execution flow outside the loop body, continuing with the program flow.

-As we see, the structure of a WHILE loop and an IF statement are very similar.
-The difference is that in the case of the loop, the flow of execution jumps “backward”.
+As we can see, the structure of a WHILE loop and an IF are very similar.
+The difference is that in the case of the loop, the jump in execution flow is “backwards”.
 This is what allows it to repeat the same code multiple times.